Perfect Harmony (TV series)

 Perfect Harmony is an American musical comedy television series created by Lesley Wake Webster that aired on NBC from September 26, 2019 to January 23, 2020.
-The series stars Bradley Whitford as Dr. Arthur Cochran who is a music director at a small church in the fictional town of Conley Fork, Kentucky and Anna Camp as Ginny who is a single mother and waitress, and is the leading choir member.
+The series stars Bradley Whitford as Dr. Arthur Cochran, a music director at a small church in the fictional town of Conley Fork, Kentucky, and Anna Camp as Ginny, a single mother and waitress who leads the choir.

 The series also stars Will Greenberg, Tymberlee Hill, Geno Segers, Rizwan Manji and Spencer Allport.
 In June 2020, the series was canceled after one season.

 Premise

-In this single camera comedy, a rural church gets the choir director it never thought it needed when a salty, Ivy League music professor stumbles through their door.
+A rural church gets the choir director it never thought it needed when a salty, Ivy League music professor stumbles through their door.